 Below you can find all the events run by the BSP for our members.

-The BSP Spring Meeting in 2020 will be held at University of Edinburgh on 12-15 April.
-More details to follow.
+The BSP Spring Meeting in 2020 will be held at University of Edinburgh on 14-17 April.
+Registration and abstract submission are open now!

 Other organisations run events that you might find interesting: here are some up and coming events occurring across the world for those with an interest in parasitology.